-Figure 4 Top hung casements, in plastic and timber (left and centre), protrude from the face of the building when open and are a poor imitation of a traditional vertically sliding sash.
-When closed there is a horizontal line between the meeting rails and the added horn (which counterbalances the weight of a traditional sash) is inauthentic and draws attention to their poor design.
+4.1.6 Top hung casements, in plastic and timber (left and centre, above), protrude from the face of the building when open and are a poor imitation of a traditional vertically sliding sash.
+When closed there is a horizontal line between the meeting rails and the added horn (which strengthens the frame of a traditional sash) is inauthentic and draws attention to their poor design.
 Right: Double glazed PVC with applied plastic strips to imitate glazing bars creates a flat face to the window.